-So even if the four-part test is met, if an exception applies, there will be no presumption of negligence.
-If not, the negligent wrongdoer was in contravention of a Vehicle Code Section, or Statute.
+Even if the four-part test is met, there will be no presumption of negligence if an exception applies.
+If not, the negligent wrongdoer was in contravention of a Vehicle Code Section or Statute.

 The transgression must have been the proximate cause and actual cause of the mental and physical suffering and other damages.
 And the victim must be in a protected class.
 Was the statute or code created to prevent the type of harm?
 If so, this is called negligence, per se.